 ● 4K ultra-HD low-latency encoding, supporting XR remote immersive video conferences and remote assistance applications

 ● Low-power AI visual solution, human/object recognition, and AI visual enhancement

 ● Low-latency image transfer, supporting cloud VR applications and short-distance wireless image transfer applications

 XR products (VR/AR/MR) serve as the gateway to a future lifestyle, bridging virtual and real worlds, with enhanced connections, mapping, and mutually-supporting capabilities.
 Improvements to XR products will address immersive effects, interactions, end-to-end latency, and wearing comfort.
 HiSilicon chipsets support 4K/6K/8K ultra-HD decoding displays, 120° FOV, and AI real-time image quality enhancement, to provide an immersive viewing experience.
 The chipsets incorporate high-performing computing modules, and integrate algorithms such as SLAM and real-time rendering to provide consumers with smooth and natural interactions.
-In addition, high-speed transmission technologies, such as 5G and WiFi 6, minimize transmission latency, while more cohesive chipset integration lowers power consumption and reduces the product size and weight, making it more comfortable to wear for longer periods of time.
+In addition, high-speed transmission technologies, such as WiFi 6, minimize transmission latency, while more cohesive chipset integration lowers power consumption and reduces the product size and weight, making it more comfortable to wear for longer periods of time.